stanfordmlgroup/ngboost/README.md

 # NGBoost: Natural Gradient Boosting for Probabilistic Prediction

 ngboost is a Python library that implements Natural Gradient Boosting, as described in ["NGBoost: Natural Gradient Boosting for Probabilistic Prediction"](https://stanfordmlgroup.github.io/projects/ngboost/).
-It is built on top of [Scikit-Learn](https://scikit-learn.org/stable/), and is designed to be scalable and modular with respect to choice of proper scoring rule, distribution, and base learners.
+It is built on top of [Scikit-Learn](https://scikit-learn.org/stable/), and is designed to be scalable and modular with respect to choice of proper scoring rule, distribution, and base learner.
+A didactic introduction to the methodology underlying NGBoost is available in this [slide deck](https://drive.google.com/file/d/183BWFAdFms81MKy6hSku8qI97OwS_JH_/view?usp=sharing).

 ## Installation